google search cover

 Measure Your SEO Success

 Google Analytics and Google Search Console are invaluable tools for measuring your site’s performance.
-They can provide insights into how users find your site, what pages they visit, and if any issues might prevent them from properly accessing your site.
+They can provide insights into how users find your site, which pages they visit, and whether any issues prevent them from accessing it.

 To improve SEO and your performance in Google Search, you need to monitor your site.
 Start with these two essential free tools:

 Regularly monitoring these tools helps refine your SEO strategy.
-I recommend exploring free SEO tools and quality SEO software for building an audience.
+I recommend exploring free SEO tools and high-quality SEO software to build an audience.

 Understanding Google’s SERP